CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 - Define authentication flow
 - Start the SDK
 - Log in
-- Invoke a protected API
+- Access a protected API
 - Log out

 1. Open a terminal window in a directory of your choice and clone the MAS Foundation repo: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**.